Ohrid St. Paul the Apostle Airport: Facilities

 The airport can accommodate small to medium-sized aircraft.
 The apron can park up to 9 aircraft and the terminal is equipped to handle up to 400,000 passengers annually.
 Among other amenities the terminal building encompasses an information desk, a restaurant, a duty-free shop, and a VIP lounge.

 There is no arrivals lounge.
 The local public await the passengers outside the building.

 Airlines and destinations

-The following airlines operate regular scheduled and charter flights at Ohrid St. Paul the Apostle Airport:
+The following airlines operate regular scheduled and seasonal flights at Ohrid St. Paul the Apostle Airport:

 Statistics

 The number of passengers at the airport is shown in the next table:

 Ground transportation

 There are currently no buses linking the airport with Ohrid city centre.
 The normal taxi fare for the 9-km ride is 12 euros or 730 denars.